uppsala-makerspace/loerdagskurser/docs/regler/README.md

       The goal is to prevent accidents.
     - General electronics safety:
         - Never solder batteries
+    - Clean after you.
+      The goal is to keep our friendship with the electronic workshop :-) .
+      If you forgot to clean up after you, no problem: you'll be allowed to clean up two minutes for each minute it took an adult to clean after you.

 ## 🇸🇪 Laserkärare (🇬🇧 Laser cutter)

 === "🇸🇪"